John Grahame: Playing career

 He was brought up to the Avalanche on February 11, 2011, after Craig Anderson went back to Denver for personal reasons.
 He sat on the bench serving as Peter Budaj's backup for two contests and did not see any playing time.
 At the end of the 2010–11 season, he retired after the Monsters made it to the playoffs for the first time in their 4-year history.

 On March 28, 2012, he briefly came out of retirement and signed a contract with the New York Islanders to serve as a backup for the injury depleted team through the remainder of the 2011–12 season.
 At the completion of the season he did not manage to feature in a game for the Islanders.

 Coaching career

 On September 15, 2011, it was announced the Grahame would become the goaltending coach for the Sioux City Musketeers of the USHL, a team that he had previously played for in his career.

 Personal

-He is the son of former professional goaltender Ron Grahame, who served as assistant athletic director at the University of Denver.
-His father was traded for the draft pick used to select John Grahame's future teammate Ray Bourque.
-His mother, Charlotte was a member of the front office of the Colorado Avalanche that won the Stanley Cup.
-John & Charlotte are the first mother and son to get their names engraved on the Stanley Cup.
+He is the son of former professional goaltender Ron Grahame, who had been a goaltender in the WHA and NHL and had won the Avco Cup.
+His father was traded for the draft pick used to select John's future teammate Ray Bourque.
+His mother, Charlotte was a member of the front office of the Colorado Avalanche team that won the Stanley Cup.
+John and Charlotte are the first mother and son to get their names engraved on the Stanley Cup.